-As an event planner, I’m sure that you’ve probably seen every contract there is.
-You contract between your vendors, your clients, your freelancers and your employees.
-But there’s probably one contract that you haven’t gotten around to making yet.
+As an event planner, I’m sure that you’ve probably seen every kind of contract there is.
+After all, you’ve made contracts with your vendors, your clients, your freelancers and your employees.
+You even have a contract with your spouse!

 A self-contract is kind of commitment where you write down what you want to achieve as well as how to achieve it.
 Often, it also clearly states any rewards for completing the contract as well as any penalties for breaking it.

 Just look at the last vendor contract you signed.
 I’m pretty sure you went over it to see if it was all in the up and up before agreeing to it.
 I’m also sure that you’re trying your best not to break any of the clauses of that contract.

 Contracts have a weight of importance to them which makes you stick to it, even at times when you don’t want to.
 It’s not just the penalties that will keep you in line, it’s also the fact that you actually agreed to it when you first signed it.

 If you’re worried that a self-contract might become a burden, don’t.
-The great thing about contracts is that it actually makes life easier for you.
+The great thing about a self-contract is that it actually makes life easier for you.
 You’ll know exactly what to do and how to do it since it’ll be written in the contract.
 You’ll also be clear about your personal goals because those are stated in the contract as well.If you're someone who keeps his word, even ones made in private, a self-contract will really help you stick to your goals.
 Click To Tweet

 Let me give you a sample contract to get you started:

 I, Glenn Santos, abide by the terms of this contract.
-I vouch to excel in my work, both inside and outside the office.
-I will give encouragement to everyone I encounter.
+And I vouch to excel in my work, both inside and outside the office.
+And I will give encouragement to everyone I encounter.
 I vow to do my work on time and whole-heartedly.
 And yeah, I also promise to put on a fresh pot when I’m the last guy to get from the coffee maker.

 - Keep it short and focused, but formal.
 The formality gives it an air of importance.
 Keeping it concise means you can easily glance at it every once in a while to refresh the commitment in your mind.